-4.3.2 Notification of end entities
+4.3.2 Notification of end entity about the issue of a certificate

 After acceptance of the certificate application, the certificate owner is notified by email.
 This email contains a URL and an OTP (one-time password).

 The certificate owner calls up the URL, enters the OTP in the appropriate place, and inserts the card into the card reader connected to the user PC.